 As the state has fully implemented of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid (Community Funded) district.
 This means that the District will continue to rely on local property taxes as the largest single source of revenue.
 Increases to revenue will primarily be determined by taxes assessed on local property valuations and the stability of this revenue will vary with the local economy.
-The District's property tax income for 2019-20 is projected to be 6.0% more than in 2018-19.
-In subsequent years property tax revenues are projected to increase by 5%.
+The District's property tax income for 2020-21 is projected to be 6.0% more than in 2019-20.
+In subsequent years property tax revenues are projected to increase by 8% in 21/22 and 4% thereafter.